CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 \newpage
 # THE END

 When everything goes well, containers will get shipped on the boat to the end customers and life of all is great.
 However, if it gets stuck at Suez same as the Evergreen ferry, do not panic.
-It is a software, everything is fixable (unless you ran bad code on top of the production database with Schrödinger's backup policy, then may all the network bandwidth be with you) it just takes time and lots of work but in the end, the ferry with its containers will depart and leave towards the customers.
+It is just software and everything is fixable (unless you ran bad code on top of the production database with Schrödinger's backup policy.
+In that case may all the network bandwidth be with you).
+Sometimes it just takes time and lots of work but in the end, the ferry with its containers will depart and leave towards the customers.

 ![Libraries ready to be dispatched](assets/port.jpg)